ArthurHoa/conflict-edt/README.md

 ### Output of the model

-An exmaple of the Evidential Random Forest prediction for the following picture is given as follows:
+An exmaple of the Evidential Decision Tree prediction for the following picture is given as follows:

 <img src="https://www.dropbox.com/s/f67s7jwie1tnfs1/72.jpg?raw=true" width="150">